Strategic Business Unit: How and Why to Add One?

 Marc elaborates, describing how as companies grow, their operations become geared towards defending their existing business, not create new ones.

-In addition, large organizations often struggle to foster a culture where they can apply modern product management best practices, and as a result, struggle to attract the right talent for new product development in the first place.
+In addition, large organizations often struggle to foster a culture where they can apply modern product management best practices.
+As a result, struggle to attract the right talent for new product development in the first place.

 Creating a strategic business unit enables companies to build new products faster.
 Successful new product development requires a culture that encourages experimentation and tolerates learning.
 It requires learning about users and iterating quickly.
 But identifying a market need and seizing it takes time.
 The business unit needs to be evaluated based on different metrics than the parent company.
 Simply focusing on profits is often short-sighted.